Bozar/OneMoreLevel/user/doc/ninja.md

 A common ninja may perform one of three actions at the start of his turn.

 Action 1.
-Hit PC and deal 1 point of damage if he is adjacent to PC.
+Hit PC if he is adjacent to PC.
 His symbol changes from n to x for one turn.

 Action 2.
-When on ground, jump up if there is at least one unoccupied grid above, otherwise try to move 1 step horizontally towards PC.
+When on ground, jump up if there is at least one unoccupied grid above.
+Otherwise, if he is not in the same column with PC, try to move 1 step horizontally towards PC.
 A ninja can jump at most 2 grids high.
 PC is hit if he blocks the jumping path.
 If another NPC blocks the vertical or horizontal path, the ninja cannot move to his destination.

 Action 3.
-When in mid-air, if the vertical distance between the ninja and PC is no more than 2 grids, try to move 1 step horizontally towards PC first and then try to fall down 2 grids; otherwise try to fall down 2 grids.
+When in mid-air, try to fall down 2 grids.
 Same as action 2, PC is hit if he blocks the way, and the ninja can be blocked by his allies.

 ### Shadow Ninja AI

-At the start of a shadow ninja's turn, if there is a soul fragment under him, the fragment is removed.
+At the start of a shadow ninja's turn, remove the soul fragment beneath him if there is any.
 Then he may perform one of two actions.

 Action 1.
 When in mid-air, fall down 2 grids if possible.
+Remove fragments along the way.

 Action 2.
-When on ground, try to move 1 step horizontally towards PC.
-Do not move if he is already in the same column with PC.
+When on ground, if he is not in the same column with PC, try to move 1 step horizontally towards PC.
+Remove fragments along the way.

-So long as the shadow ninja is alive, a common ninja does not leave a soul fragment when killed if he is on the same row or column with the shadow ninja.
-When the shadow ninja is killed by PC, if there is a soul fragment under him, he removes the fragment.

-Removing a common or shadow ninja due to being idle for 1 turn (see above, *General AI*) does not add or remove a soul fragment.

 ## Respawn Ninjas